Email alerting

 Go to the “Device actions” dashboard and choose your application.

-Here you can create the webhooks that perform some actions when triggered.
+Here you can create the action - the webhooks that perform some actions when triggered.

 You can add these webhooks as triggers in Open Distro - and the action you choose will be executed as soon as the condition specified in Open Distro is met.